Armed Forces Covenant

 The London Borough of Richmond upon Thames was one of the first London boroughs to sign a community covenant giving greater assistance to servicemen and women and their families.

-- The Council also publicise and encourage Covenant partnerships to access the Covenant Grant Scheme to build further on this work.
+The government's Covenant Grant Scheme is available to Covenant partnerships to build further on this work.

-- The Council revised the housing allocation policy in 2012 to recognise the contribution of returning members of the armed forces.
-This policy includes a quota for local ex service personnel in housing need.
+We revised the housing allocation policy in 2012 to recognise the contribution of returning members of the Armed Forces.
+This policy includes a quota for local ex-service personnel in housing need.
 As a Council we have also signed up to the pan London shared ownership scheme which prioritises ex-service personnel for low cost shared ownership.

-- Remembrance Day Services are held throughout the borough.
-The Council publicises and encourages residents across the borough to attend one of the services where they can pay their respects to commemorate the contribution of British and Commonwealth military and civilian servicemen and women in the two World Wars and later conflicts.
-The events in previous years have included a parade of Armed Forces veterans, civic dignitaries and religious officials, church services and two minute silence to commemorate the cessation of the First World War and the laying of wreaths.
+Remembrance Day Services are held throughout the borough.
+We publicise and encourage residents across the borough to attend one of the services where they can pay their respects to commemorate the contribution of British and Commonwealth military and civilian servicemen and women in the two World Wars and later conflicts.
+Events in previous years have included a parade of Armed Forces veterans, civic dignitaries and religious officials, church services, a two minute silence to commemorate the cessation of the First World War, and the laying of wreaths.

-For further information please contact Elizabeth Kingdom by email at email@example.com.
+For further information please contact Louise Nicholls by email at email@example.com.